Sudhaanshuu/neoG_socialMedia/README.md

 - Follow/Unfollow individual user
 - View and update details such as - picture, name, bio, website links.
 - Search for users within SupSocial
+- List of users who have liked a post
+- Notifications on user activity

 ## Enhancements